franco-ruggeri/overseer-extra.nvim/README.md

 ## ⚡ Installation

-With `lazy.nvim`, just add this plugin to the dependencies of `overseer.nvim`:
+With `lazy.nvim`, just add this plugin to the `overseer.nvim` dependencies:

 ```lua
 {